USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

-### Designated Facility (TSDF)/Generator Site Information Validation
+## Designated Facility (TSDF)/Generator Site Information Validation

-1. If submissionType is "FullElectronic" and status >= Scheduled then the following applies
+1. If `submissionType` is `FullElectronic` and `status >= Scheduled` then the following applies

-   1.1.
-If Emanifest.generator.epaSiteId is not provided then the service generates the following error:
+   - 1.1.
+If `Emanifest.generator.epaSiteId` is not provided then the service generates the following error:

    ```json
    {